sgsiebers/SimpleAnimation/README.md

 # SimpleAnimation
 Arduino library for animating basic sequences of timed commands.
+See my [Contribution Guidelines](CONTRIBUTING.md) for an explanation of where this came from and how it's maintained.

 ## Command Descriptions